 Although I address this letter to those of you who are responsible for AFW, in it, I sometimes direct my writing to others.
 This means, at times, I write about you instead of to you.
 Regardless of this, be assured that everything I write is for you.
-I am copying the Christian Research Institute (CRI), which published the Journal, and also the 74 signers of the 2007 open letter to LC leadership (Akin).
-In addition, in order to put this matter in front of the Christian community at large, I am posting this letter on the Internet and notifying interested parties about the posting.
+I am bringing this letter to the attention of the Christian Research Institute (CRI), which published the Journal, and also the 74 signers of the 2007 open letter to LC leadership (Akin).
+In addition, in order to put this matter in front of the Christian community at large, I am posting this letter on the Internet and notifying other interested parties about the posting.